Lowest Forex Markup. Apply Now!!

 Is it illegal to keep foreign currency in an EEFC account in India?

 No, it is not illegal.
 Keeping foreign money in an EEFC account in India is okay.
 It's designed to help people and businesses who earn money from other countries.
 The account lets them keep and use their foreign money, for example, to make purchases from other countries or pay back loans.
-So, it's not only legal but also meant to make handling foreign remittance easier for those who earn it.
+So, it's not only legal but also meant to make handling foreign remittances easier for those who earn it.

 The views expressed in the blogs on this page are solely the opinions of the authors and do not constitute expert advice.
 While we strive to provide accurate and up-to-date information, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 We disclaim any liability for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.